 Two things can happen if a car insurance transfer is not completed:

 You May Also Like: Transfer Car Insurance When Buying 2nd Hand Vehicle

 As per Section 157 of the Motor Vehicles Act, 1988, the person who sells the car is responsible for ensuring the transfer of the existing four-wheeler insurance policy to the new owner of the car.
-The transfer should be carried out within 14 days of the sale of the car.
-For the first 14 days of the purchase, the third-party cover on the car is automatically transferred and remains active.
+The transfer should be carried out within 14 days of the sale of the vehicle.

 Investing in a new asset requires thorough and meticulous planning.
 To a buyer, a used car still represents a new investment.
-So it is only right that the process includes a proper transfer of rights, ownership, and insurance to the new car owner.
-Therefore, make sure to transfer the existing car insurance policy to the new owner of the vehicle to avoid falling into any legal trouble.
+So, it is only right that the process includes a proper transfer of rights, ownership, and insurance to the new car owner.
+Therefore, make sure to transfer the existing insurance policy to the new owner of the vehicle to avoid falling into any legal trouble.

 29 Nov 2023Considering the population of rats in our country, it is common to